OpenLiberty/ci.ant/README.md

 ### install-liberty task
 ---

 The `install-liberty` task is used to download and install Liberty profile server.
-The task can download the Liberty runtime archive from a specified location (via `runtimeUrl`) or automatically resolve it from the WASdev repository based on a version.
+The task can download the Liberty runtime archive from a specified location (via `runtimeUrl`) or automatically resolve it from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/) based on a version.

 The Liberty license code must always be set in order to install the runtime.
-If you are installing Liberty from the WASdev repository, you can obtain the license code by reading the [current license](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/8.5.5.2/lafiles/runtime//en.html) and looking for the `D/N: <license code>` line.
+If you are installing Liberty from the Liberty repository, you can obtain the license code by reading the [current license](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/8.5.5.2/lafiles/runtime/en.html) and looking for the `D/N: <license code>` line.
 Otherwise, download the runtime archive and execute `java -jar wlp*runtime.jar --viewLicenseInfo` command and look for the `D/N: <license code>` line.

 #### Parameters